Graded String Diagrams for Imprecise Probability and Causal Intervention: Background

-We recall background on string diagrams and monoidal theories, following the terminology of~\cite{Bonchi2018}.
-First, a \textbf{prop} is a symmetric strict monoidal category (SMC) whose objects are the natural numbers and whose monoidal product on objects is addition.
-Props are the basic framework to study algebraic objects with a monoidal structure.
+We recall background on string diagrams and monoidal theories, following the terminology of~\cite{Bonchi2018}. \AP First, a \textbf{""coloured prop""} (sometimes called multisorted "prop") is a symmetric strict monoidal category (""SMC"")\footnote{Throughout, we assume that "SMCs" are \textbf{strict}, namely, the associators and unitors are identities.} whose objects are finite words over a fixed set of colours and whose monoidal product on objects is concatenation.
+"Props" are the basic framework to study algebraic objects with a monoidal structure.
 They may be freely obtained from generators and equations.
-This requires introducing a notion of symmetric monoidal signature and symmetric monoidal theory.
-We will omit `symmetric' for brevity.
+This requires introducing a notion of symmetric monoidal signature and symmetric "monoidal theory".
+In the sequel, we will omit the adjectives `symmetric' and `coloured' for brevity, but they are assumed.